meyvain/meyvain.com/content/portfolio/Pivot Is Not Only a Table.md

   <figcaption>One of our final deliverables, a user needs table (Following the BioDesign framework) categorised with synergies according to our findings and the client's preferred formatting/journey steps.</figcaption>
 </figure>

-The project culminated in a strategy workshop in the US, where we presented our findings and the prioritised user needs list.
+The project culminated in a strategy workshop in the US, where I presented our findings and collaborated on the prioritised user needs list to craft different opportunity areas and strategise on the different avenues the team can explore moving forward.
 For me, this is the core of the craft.
-It is a humbling and powerful moment to be in a room of decision-makers, sharing insights people have trusted you with.
-Our role is to be the bridge—to bring the unfiltered voice of the user directly to those who will design their next medical device, building the empathy and clarity that is the foundation of all great innovation.
+It is a humbling and powerful moment to be in a room of decision-makers, sharing insights that people have trusted you with and bringing their voice true.
+My role is to be the bridge—to bring the unfiltered voice of the user directly to those who will design their next medical device, building the empathy and strategic clarity that is the foundation of all great innovation.

 <figure>
   <img class="fit image" src="images/fulls/Case 2 - workshop blur.webp" />